Internet of Things for Current COVID-19 and Future Pandemics: An Exploratory Study: Important Role of IoT in COVID-19

 \subsection{Wearables}

-Wearable technologies can be defined as the combination of electronics and computers with anything that is able to be worn.
-In a similar case, the definition presented by Juniper Research\cite{wearableDefinition2020} describes it as app-enabled computing technologies that receive and process input while it is either worn or stick to the body such as bands, glasses, watches, etc. These smart wearables were designed for different purposes in various domains such as healthcare, fitness, lifestyle, and so on \cite{wright2014wearable, wearableDefinition2020, berglund2016survey}.
+Wearable technologies can be defined as the combination of electronics with anything that is able to be worn \cite{hayes_2020}.
+The definition presented by Juniper Research \cite{wearableDefinition2020} describes them as app-enabled computing technologies that receive and process input while they are either worn or stick to the body such as bands, glasses, watches, etc. These smart wearables were designed for different purposes in various domains such as healthcare, fitness, lifestyle, and so on \cite{wright2014wearable, wearableDefinition2020, berglund2016survey}.
 Although the privacy of data is still a significant issue for expanding these devices, it is predicted that healthcare providers will spend \$20 billion annually until 2023 on wearable IoT devices to monitor more patients\cite{wearableStat2020}.
-IoT wearable devices covers a wide range of different smart wearable tools such as Smart Themormeters\cite{chamberlain2020real, tamura2018current}, Smart Helmets\cite{Mohammed2020}, Smart Glasses\cite{Hazairin2020}, IoT-Q-Band\cite{Vibhutesh2020}, EasyBand\cite{Tripathy2020}, and Proximity Trace\cite{NED2020}.
-With respect to wearable devices, Table \ref{tab:wearables} shows all devices regarding their classification with real-time examples.
+IoT wearable devices cover a wide range of different smart wearable tools such as Smart Themormeters\cite{chamberlain2020real, tamura2018current}, Smart Helmets\cite{mohammed2020novel}, Smart Glasses\cite{mohammed20202019}, IoT-Q-Band\cite{Vibhutesh2020}, EasyBand\cite{tripathy2020easyband}, and Proximity Trace\cite{NED2020}. \mbox{Table \ref{tab:wearables}} shows all wearable devices regarding their classification with examples.